United Church of Christ: Structure

 Quoting the United Church of Christ Constitution, "The basic unit of the life and organization of the United Church of Christ is the local church."
 An interplay of wider interdependence with local autonomy characterizes the organization of the UCC.
 Each "setting" of the United Church of Christ relates covenantally with other settings, their actions speaking "to but not for" each other.

 The ethos of United Church of Christ organization is considered "covenantal".
 The structure of UCC organization is a mixture of the congregational and presbyterian polities of its predecessor denominations.
 With ultimate authority given to the local church, many see United Church of Christ polity as closer to congregationalism; however, with ordination and pastoral oversight of licensed, commissioned and ordained ministers conducted by Associations, and General Synod representation given to Conferences instead of congregational delegates, certain similarities to presbyterian polity are also visible.

 The UCC's "Covenantal Polity" is best expressed in Article III of the 1999 revision of the Bylaws and Constitution of the United Church of Christ.

-"Within the United Church of Christ, the various expressions of the church relate to each other in a covenantal manner.
+Within the United Church of Christ, the various expressions of the church relate to each other in a covenantal manner.
 Each expression of the church has responsibilities and rights in relation to the others, to the end that the whole church will seek God's will and be faithful to God's mission.
 Decisions are made in consultation and collaboration among the various parts of the structure.
 As members of the Body of Christ, each expression of the church is called to honor and respect the work and ministry of each other part.
-Each expression of the church listens, hears, and carefully considers the advise, counsel and requests of others.
-In this covenant, the various expressions of the United Church of Christ seek to walk together in all God's ways."
+Each expression of the church listens, hears, and carefully considers the advice, counsel and requests of others.
+In this covenant, the various expressions of the United Church of Christ seek to walk together in all God's ways.